C.J. Henley C.J. Henley

 Why Our Bonding Looks Natural

 Not all bonding is the same.
-The difference is in the detail.
+The difference is in the planning, materials, and time spent on the details.

 Here’s what we do differently:

-• Filtek Supreme composite for lifelike shade, translucency, and polish
+• Filtek Supreme composite for lifelike shade and translucency

 • Scotchbond Universal adhesive for long-term durability

-• Bioclear matrix system for natural contours and smooth transitions
+• Bioclear matrix system for smooth contours and natural emergence

-• Glycerin final cure to eliminate the oxygen-inhibited layer and minimize staining
+• Glycerin final cure to eliminate the oxygen-inhibited layer and reduce staining

 • Micro-texture and polish that mimic natural enamel

-• Veneers are better for full coverage or major color changes
+• Veneers are better for full-coverage transformations or major color changes

 • Veneers resist staining longer

-• We always recommend the option that fits your goals, budget, and long-term plan
+• The right choice depends on your goals, budget, and long-term plan

-• Expect touch-ups over time — they are simple and inexpensive
+• Expect occasional touch-ups over time — they’re simple and conservative

-• Reach out immediately if anything feels off
+• Reach out promptly if something feels off

-If you’re searching for “cosmetic dentistry near me” or exploring composite bonding options in Jacksonville, we’d love to help you create a smile that feels like you.
+If you’re searching for cosmetic dentistry or composite bonding in Jacksonville, I’d be happy to help you explore whether this conservative approach is right for you.

 Real Before & After